Strong housebuilders spur Britain's FTSE to 3-week high

 Some investors had been hoping for a buyback of up to $8 billion, according to UBS estimates.

-A near-5 percent drop in BHP shares contrasted with a near-5 percent rise in Denmark’s A.P.
+A near-5 percent drop in BHP shares contrasted with near 5 percent rise in Denmark’s A.P.
 Moller-Maersk as investors welcomed an unexpected buyback from the container shipping company.
-(Additional reporting by Atul Prakash; editing by Ralph Boulton)
+(Additional reporting by Atul Prakash; Editing by Mark Trevelyan)